10 days Itinerary for Lahaul Spiti Road trip

 Stay at Kaza and explore the surrounding villages like Kibber, Tashigong, Langza for fossils, Gette and Kaumik / Komic village.
 Also plan to visit the Pin Valley National park, which comes under protected area for wildlife.

 Start your day early from Kaza and head towards the green village Dhankar (34km) known for one of the oldest monasteries and palace on the hilltop.
 From there 34 km ahead lays the beautiful village Tabo.
 Roads are both good and bad and with sightseeing, you will reach by evening.

 Attractions: Dhankar Village, Dhankar Monastery, Dhankar Lake, Dhankar Palace, old and new Tabo monastery, Tabo caves, Tabo Helipad.

-Must Try: Stay at Tabo Monastery.
-They have mud lining rooms which are super cozy and dirt cheap.
+Must-Try: Stay at Tabo Monastery.
+They have mud lining rooms that are super cozy and dirt cheap.
 You can spend one night here in just Rs 500/-.

 Day 6 (Tabo – Kalpa via Village Gue, Nako & Rekong Peo)